Seinfeld season 1: Reception

-The pilot was met with poor responses from test audiences, and NBC decided not to pick up the show.
+The pilot episode was met with poor responses from test audiences, and NBC decided not to pick up the show.
 Believing it had potential, NBC executive Rick Ludwin ordered four episodes about a year after NBC's rejection.
 The first aired on May 31, 1990.
 When the pilot was first repeated on July 5, 1990, it received a rating of 13.9/26, meaning that 13.9% of households were tuned in at any given moment; additionally, 26% of all televisions in use at the time were tuned into it.
 These ratings were high enough to secure a second season.
 NBC research showed that the show was popular with young male adults, a demographic sought by advertisers, giving NBC an incentive to continue the show.
 The episode "The Stake Out" was nominated for a Writer's Guild Award.

 Retrospective reception of the season has been positive.
-The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 8.1/10, based on 29 critic reviews.
-The website's critics consensus reads, "Seinfeld's first season lays out the template for the show's unique style, effectively outlining the hugless, lesson-free humor that would later make it an oft-imitated classic."
-On Metacritic, it received a weighted mean score of 78/100, indicating "generally favorable reviews."
+The review aggregator website Rotten Tomatoes reported a 76% approval rating for the season, with an average rating of 8.1/10 and based on 29 critic reviews.
+The website's critics consensus reads: "Seinfeld's first season lays out the template for the show's unique style, effectively outlining the hugless, lesson-free humor that would later make it an oft-imitated classic."
+On Metacritic, which uses a weighted average, the season has a score of 79 out of 100 based on 9 reviews, indicating "generally favorable reviews".
 TV Guide ranked it the twenty second greatest television season of all time, being one of four of the series's entries on the list.